DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/unity/troubleshooting.md

 ## Overview

-If you experience unexpected behavior with Datadog RUM, use this guide to resolve issues quickly.
+If you experience unexpected behavior with Datadog RUM, use this guide to resolve those issues.
 If you continue to have trouble, contact [Datadog Support][1] for further assistance.

 ## Set sdkVerbosity for easier debugging